sharhar/Leopard-EM/docs/programs/match_template.md

 ---
 title: The Match Template Program
-description: Description of the match template program
+description: Description of the match template program and its configuration
 ---

 # The match template program